tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 A membrane allows a coordinator to execute some logic in between every interaction with a particular sub-component (which may contain untrusted thrid-party code).
 A host webpage might want to protect itself from an embedded script.
 A browser might want to isolate a third-party browser extension (plug-in).
 A web framework might want to track and observe mutations in the objects of its web app to refresh the UI.

-A membrane is a security perimeter around one or more objects and is usually implemented through proxies or "wrapper" objects.
+A membrane is a controlled perimeter around one or more objects and is usually implemented through proxies or "wrapper" objects.
 In a typical membrane setup, the perimeter starts with a single root object.
 For example, code inside a web page might wrap its `window` object in a membrane proxy.
 The proxied window could then be passed on to an embedded third-party script:

 <center>
   <img src="/assets/Membrane2_1.png" alt="Membrane step 1" width="60%">